agentgill/dewy-resort/docs/WORKATO_SETUP.md

 For **each** of the 4 Salesforce SOQL recipes:

 1. **Navigate to the recipe:**
-   - Log in to Workato: https://app.workato.com
+   - Log in to Workato: https://app.trial.workato.com (if using Developer Sandbox -- recommended)
    - Go to **Projects** → **atomic-salesforce-recipes**
    - Find the recipe (e.g., "Search bookings by room and dates")